 This experiment in deep time will be an epic challenge.
 It will depend on statistical cleverness worthy of Wolf and stubborn traditionalism worthy of Waldmeier.
 Yet to reach its fullest potential, it will take the placid mindset of Schwabe, who didn’t need to know what would eventually be found in his data, only that there was merit in observing.

-The lead photocollage was created from an image from NASA.
+The lead photocollage was created by Len Small from a NASA image.